Here’s our top three golf industry trends from February

 Golf’s two biggest authorities are set to put an end to scenarios, such as one that occurred a quarter of a century ago, when Tiger Woods (we wish him a full and swift recovery) had to wait until he turned professional to sign a $40 million sponsorship deal.

-Proposed changes by The R&A and USGA to the Rules of Amateur Status, which govern the game worldwide, and would come into effect at the beginning of next year, will see all sponsorship restrictions on amateur golfers eliminated and a golfer will only become a professional if they won and accepted more than the stipulated limit of $750 (£535).
+Proposed changes by The R&A and USGA to the Rules of Amateur Status, which govern the game worldwide, and would come into effect at the beginning of next year, will see all sponsorship restrictions on amateur golfers eliminated and a golfer will only become a professional if they accepted more than $750 (£535) after winning an event.

 Another participation surge is probably coming